 This article will not tell you how to build an IT that magically never crashes.
 It will merely explain a specific concept, that is Leader Election, which is used as a preventive measure to allow systems to heal from failures.
 It is an introduction to building highly available resilient systems.

-Leader Election is a technique that is used to allow distributed system to come to a global agreement, and for each component of the system to work towards achieving the same goal.
+Leader Election is a technique that is used to allow distributed systems to come to a global agreement, and for each component of the system to work towards achieving the same goal.

 Now imagine a client make a request to your database.
 Which of the three instances should answer?
 Compared to the single-server setup, you don't have a single source of truth anymore.
 That is the problem of "Distributed Consensus".